-Philosophy teaches you how to think for yourself and how to analyse and communicate ideas in an understandable, balanced and well thought-out manner.
-Find out where this ability to think critically and logically can lead...
+Philosophy teaches you how to think for yourself and how to analyse and communicate ideas clearly and logically.
+Find out where these versatile skills can lead you

 Jobs directly related to your degree include: